blockturbolabs/walllet-ui/README.md

-# Account Abstraction demo app
+# BlockTurbo Account Abstraction Demo App

 [The Safe{Core} SDK](https://github.com/safe-global/safe-core-sdk) allows builders to add account abstraction functionality into their apps.
 This demo is an example on how to use our different packages (Auth Kit, OnRamp Kit & Relay Kit).